jackie-scholl/ncf-web-contract-system/README.md

 ## Testing

-Right now, the testing's a bit messed up.
-To run javascript tests, just run `npm test`.
-To generate coverage reports, run `npm run-script coverage`.
+To run javascript tests, run `npm test`.
+To run Java tests, you currently have to run the default gulp task and Maven will run the Java tests as part of that.

 ## Background